How To Store

 1. Sun Drying

-After harvesting and ensuring the basil leaves are clean and dry, spread them in a single layer on a clean, dry surface.
-Place the tray where it will receive consistent, strong sunlight.
-Within a few days, the leaves will become completely dry and brittle.
+After the basil leaves have been harvested and cleaned, set them out singly on a clean, dry surface.
+Then, put the tray in a spot where it gets consistent, bright sunlight.
+In a few days, the leaves will be completely dried and brittle.

-Once dried, you can crumble them into flakes or store them whole in an airtight container.
-This sun-drying technique not only preserves the basil's aromatic qualities but also transforms it into a valuable addition to your collection.
+They can be crumbled into flakes or stored whole in an airtight container.
+This sun-drying technique serves to lock in aromatic qualities of basil and turn them into a valuable addition.

 2. Air Drying